15 Points you should know if you plan to have Weight Loss Surgery in MéxicoDownload Ebook

 How ghrelin affects weight gain?

-How does gastric sleeve surgery affects ghrelin production?
+How does surgery affects ghrelin production after gastric sleeve?

 Ghrelin and Gastric Bypass